B12/MIC: Explained

 Should I Be Concerned with Methionine?

-Methionine is effective for initial weight loss.
-It’s also a useful longevity tool for supporting long-term weight management.
-Additionally, Methionine may increase stimulation of the mammalian target of Rapamycin (mTOR).
-The consensus within the anti-aging community is that mTOR inhibition is a viable longevity treatment.
+Methionine may support initial weight loss and long-term weight management.
+Methionine may also increase stimulation of the mammalian target of Rapamycin (mTOR).
+The anti-aging community generally views mTOR inhibition as a viable longevity treatment.

-If inhibiting mTOR supports longevity, then it’s easy to assume that mTOR stimulation may shorten lifespans.
-So why, then, would we use Methionine (thought to activate mTOR) in our B12/MIC formulation?
+If inhibiting mTOR supports longevity, mTOR stimulation may shorten lifespan.
+So why would we use Methionine (thought to activate mTOR) in our B12/MIC formulation?

 The short answer: research doesn’t yet support this theory enough to say definitively this is or is not the case.